codespace-git/ChaosTest/README.md

   - On Linux: Native Docker installation
   - On Windows/Mac: Docker Desktop or WSL2 with Docker
 - **Groq API Key**: Sign up at [Groq Console](https://console.groq.com/) for free API access
+- **A movies.json**:a json array at (`flask_tools/tmdb/`) containing random movie information with atleast two fields,"name" and "original_name" for accurate api simulation, handles errors in its absense

 ## 🚀 Quick Start

 ### 1. Clone and Setup